Daily Houserule tweets: January 2023

 Examples include blinding powder and paralytic slime poisons in DFRPG.
 A giant creature shouldn’t easily fall victim to these, so let SM modify the HT roll.

-(Fortunately, the game is happy with adventurers solving that problem through the sneaky use of multiple doses.)
+(Fortunately, the game is happy to let adventurers solve that problem through the sneaky use of multiple doses.)

 353